Creating an effective marketing plan can be a daunting task. Here, we outline the process step by step to make it easy for businesses large and small.

 The success of your marketing plan will depend heavily on these components, so take the time to formalize your strategy if you’ve not yet done so.

-Your marketing plan is essentially the tactics you’ll use to execute your marketing strategy to achieve your objectives during a set period of time (typically a year).
-It will contain:
+Once your strategy is set, it’s time to create your marketing plan.
+A marketing plan is essentially the tactics you’ll use to execute your marketing strategy to achieve your objectives during a set period of time (typically a year).
+It will contain your objectives and method of measurement, tactics and the timing of those tactics, and your budget.

 Objectives and Measurement